 What should my child wear?

 We recommend that children come dressed in comfy clothes that you don’t mind them getting dirty!
 They are going to be running around all day and might be doing things like painting and playing outside, so no ‘best’ outfits.
 Please make sure all clothing is named and that your child brings home all their bits and pieces at the end of the day.
 It's very difficult for us to locate lost property once children have left camp!

 Bring waterproofs and suncream too - we don’t know which way the weather will go so best to be prepared for anything!
-Please show your child how to apply suncream and give them an easy spray on lotion if possible.
-Our team will remind them to re-apply and help our any younger children that struggle.
+Please ensure children come to camp with sun lotion already applied and show your child how to apply suncream and give them an easy spray on lotion if possible.
+Our team will remind them to re-apply and help out any younger children that struggle.